 Want to move to Ecuador without a pension?
 Working in Ecuador can be a little complicated.
 First things first, you need a resident visa which will allow you work legally in Ecuador.

 Next...finding a job.
 Everyday jobs in Ecuador don't pay very well.
-A good jobs often pays $10 a day.
+A good jobs often pays $20 a day.
 Yes a day!
 That kind of makes it hard to make working in Ecuador feel worth the time.
-There are higher paying jobs around, but you have to search for them.
+There are higher paying jobs around, but you have to be qualified and search for them.

 The best option: is working in a specialized field that is in demand.
 For example, friends of mine were able to get work as white water rafting guides.
 Having skills and speaking English is a big plus for tourist related jobs.

 You can search available jobs in cities throughout Ecuador on this website and get an idea of what is out there.

 There are lots of business opportunities in Ecuador.
 If you are a business savvy kind of person, spend some time thinking about the area you live in and what service is needed.
 Many people here are not too big on change, but if you can prove that your service is worthwhile your business could go far.

 In starting a business, speak to others who own businesses.
 They can help you understand tax laws and other considerations you should have in mind.
 Laws are changing frequently in Ecuador, so you can also get information at the local SRI (tax) office or with the help of a good lawyer.

 Teaching in Ecuador has the potential to be profitable.
 English is taught at all levels of public and private schools.
 But limited pay would be the problem, especially in public school.